puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-0/01-configure-a-control-repo-pipeline/assignment.md

 1. On the **Windows Workstation** desktop, double-click the **CD4PE** shortcut.
     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.<br><br>
 1. Log into CD4PE with username `puppet@puppet.com` and password `puppetlabs`.
-    - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.<br><br>
+    - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.
+    - To see the full CD4PE interface, expand the browser window to full-size.<br><br>
 1. From the navigation menu, click **Control Repos**, and then click **Add control repo**.
 1. For each field, enter the following: